RheingoldRiver/mwcleric/README.md

              summary=summary).run()
 ```

+## Troubleshooting
+* Permissions errors
+    * Are you logged in?
+To the right account?
+    * Did you grant the bot password all of the necessary rights?
+(Double-check at Special:BotPasswords!)
+* Cargo errors
+    * Do you have a field name starting with an underscore?
+You need to alias this to a name without an underscore

 ## Contributing
 PRs are welcome!
 So far this repo is mostly Fandom-wiki-centric but it definitely doesn't have to stay that way; though contributions to `FandomClient` are also appreciated.
 Help with documentation & tests is also welcome!